Evicka-Studio/fireapi-v2/SECURITY.md

 ### Fireapi V2 Terms and Policies

-Please contact dev-feedback@fireapi-v2.com for any questions or concerns regarding security of our services.
+Please contact <hello@evicka.de> for any questions or concerns regarding security of our services.

 ---